-"Physician assistants are medical providers who are livensed to diagnose and treat illness and disease and to prescribe medication for patients.
-They work in physician offices hospitals and clinics in collaboration with a licensed physician.
+"Physician assistants are medical providers who are licensed to diagnose and treat illness and disease and to prescribe medication for patients.
+They work in physician offices, hospitals, and clinics in collaboration with a licensed physician.
 The physician-PA relationship is fundamental to the profession and enhances the delivery of high-quality health care.
 Because of their advanced education in general medicine, modeled after physician education, physician assistants can treat patients with significant autonomy.

 "In a primary care setting, physician assistants can provide nearly all of the clinical services a physician does, including:

 “Physician assistants are critical to increasing access to care for rural and other underserved patients as they are often the only health providers in these areas.
 Nearly 300 million patient visits were made to physician assistants, and approximately 332 million medications were prescribed or recommended by physician assistants in 2008.
 Physician assistants also work in specialties outside of primary care, including medical and surgical specialties and sub-specialties.”

 - Time to degree: A master's degree is required and typically takes about two years to complete.
 Most students have a bachelor's degree and about three years of health care experience before applying for their master's.

 - Clinical requirements: Around 2,000 hours of clinical rotations must be completed.

 - Certification requirements: You must pass the Physician Assistant National Certifying Exam (PANCE).

 - Projected job growth: 30% between 2014 and 2024